JordanJTW/DoodleBird/README.md

 DoodleBird
 ==========

-Sling shot birds to pop bubbles, how much simpler can it get?
+Slingshot birds to pop bubbles; how much simpler can it get?